FButros/IOSLocationSimulator/README.md

 ## Support and Contact

-If you encounter any issues or have questions, feel free to open an issue in the [GitHub repository].
+If you encounter any issues or have questions, feel free to open an issue in the GitHub repository.